Duet3D/DuetSoftwareFramework/src/DuetPiManagementPlugin/README.md

 - `M589` Configure access point parameters
 - `M999 B-1` Reboot SBC

+## Requirements

+To use all the features of this plugin, the following packages should be installed:
+- openssl
+- proftpd
+- ssh
+- telnetd
+- dnsmasq
+- hostapd
+- wpa_supplicant

 ## Build instructions

 This plugin requires .NET 5 SDK to be installed first.